lbuchs/WebAuthn/README.md

 ## Manual
 See /_test for a simple usage of this library.
 Check [webauthn.lubu.ch](https://webauthn.lubu.ch) for a working example.

-Please remind that you'll need a way to transport binary data from PHP to JavaScript.
-This is not part of this library.
-Look for the /_test scripts for a simple implementation with base64 and json.

 ## Requirements
 * PHP >= 5.6 with [OpenSSL](http://de.php.net/manual/en/book.openssl.php)
 * Browser with [WebAuthn support](https://caniuse.com/webauthn) (Firefox 60+, Chrome 67+, Opera 54+, Edge 18+)